Second-order cybernetics: In family therapy

 The ideas of second-order cybernetics have been influential in systemic and constructivist approaches to family therapy, with Bateson's work at the Mental Research Institute in Palo Alto being a key influence.
 Family therapists influenced by aspects of second-order cybernetics include Lynn Hoffman, Bradford Keeney and Paul Watzlawick.

 In management and organisation

 Organizational cybernetics is distinguished from management cybernetics.
 Both use many of the same terms but interpret them according to another philosophy of systems thinking.
 Organizational cybernetics by contrast offers a significant break with the assumption of the hard approach.
 The full flowering of organizational cybernetics is represented by Beer's viable system model.

 Organizational cybernetics studies organizational design, and the regulation and self-regulation of organizations from a systems theory perspective that also takes the social dimension into consideration.
 Researchers in economics, public administration and political science focus on the changes in institutions, organisation and mechanisms of social steering at various levels (sub-national, national, European, international) and in different sectors (including the private, semi-private and public sectors; the latter sector is emphasised).

+The connection between second-order cybernetics and management cybernetics can be found through organizational theory.
+As meaning processing systems, social systems are relational in nature, as their elements are made up of the communications that form the basis of these social relations.
+Organizations are a particular type of social systems that self-produce by communicating decisions.
+The self-production consists of communications that select selections which further reinforces and forms the basis of future communications.

+Decisions as elements of organizations are communications that communicate a selection as a selection which allows for the furthering of organizational purpose as social systems that produce new communications out of existing and previous communications.